itsAmeMario0o/bottle/documentation/USING.md

 ### Application Workspace

-Tetration will now be collecting data and assigning it the created scope tree continuously.
+Tetration will now be collecting data and attributing it to the created scope tree continuously.

 If you want to run ADM, you will need to leave the system running for 6 hours or more now.